 System Aspect Example User Approach Targeting Standard Software Integration and Autonomy You are a software architect.
 You are building a system or product line, and you control the architecture.
-You critically need to integrate components written by different programmers or even entire teams.
-A data-centric approach will define the interfaces, capture the dataflow, enable module evolution, and enforce interoperation between teams.
-This approach also eases redundancy, fast complex data flow, and selective data filtering.
-DDS Device Interchangeability You are a device manufacturer, with the goal of making devices that will sell into many applications.
-The device offers services, such as configure, start, stop, etc. You have no idea how the device will eventually be used.
-Your users are likely not software experts; they just want to add or integrate the device into a work cell.
-A device-centric approach will allow the device users to write generic software that will interoperate with competitor's devices.
-OPC UA Web and Mobile User Interfaces You are building mobile apps or web browser based applications to provide the human machine interface.
+You need to integrate components written by different programmers or teams.
+A data-centric approach will define the interfaces, capture the dataflow, enable module evolution and enforce interoperation between teams.
+This approach also eases redundancy, fast complex data flow and selective data filtering.
+DDS Interchangeability the goal of making devices that will sell into many applications.
+The device A device-centric approach will allow the device users to write generic software that will interoperate with competitor's devices.
+OPC UA Web and Mobile User Interfaces You are building mobile apps or web browser-based applications to provide the human machine interface.
 You need an easy way to support clean human interaction and access to backend services.
 A RESTful approach will make it easy to connect to many types of enterprise systems and UI devices.
-Web Services Information & Communications Technology (ICT) Integration You are building a wide-area wireless system that needs to allow applications and devices to share data and information.
-The devices use various technology and domain- specific protocols.
+Web Services using HTTP Information & Communications Technology (ICT) Integration You are building a wide-area wireless system that needs to allow applications and devices to share data and information.
+The devices use various technology and domain-specific protocols.
 The applications and devices you integrate rely on leveraging the services provided by the communications provider network.
 A common, standard services-layer approach enables applications and device to share data and information without forcing the application to understand multiple protocols implemented on the devices.
 The applications can thus run in the Platform Tier and seamlessly connect to diverse IoT devices in the field. oneM2M

-Table 8-2:Non-overlapping system aspect examples addressed by the potential IIoT connectivity core standards.
+Table 8-2: Non-overlapping system aspect examples addressed by the IIoT connectivity standards.